Grade – 9th to 12th

 |Admission||Eligible students are accepted on a first-come-first-served rolling basis up to 1 week before the course start date.
 Additional questions?
 Click here to learn more about our general admissions policy or call us at 310-483-3651.|

-Intro to Stem Cell Systems focuses during each session on the following topics in stem cell engineering and gene silencing:
+Each session of the course focuses on the following topics in stem cell engineering and gene silencing:

 Session 1: Intro to cells, stem cells and RNAi gene silencing